 - Safe Sport Act Compliance

-Every JVA member and all adults listed on rosters at JVA insured events must complete the JVA Background Screen and APS training unless they hold a current USAV screen* and Safe Sport Certification*.
+Every JVA member and all adults listed on rosters at JVA insured events must complete the JVA Background Screen and APS training unless they hold a current AAU background screen*.
 A club will not allow any individual who refuses to consent to a background screen or complete the APS training to participate in any club activities.
 A club will immediately remove from any involvement with the club, an individual who receives a negative (red light) screening report.

 JVA Background Screening Procedures